matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 #### Environment Characteristics

 Before assessing digital video files, it is incredibly helpful to first have a better understanding of the environment, ie. the software and hardware systems used for production of the video, as these can be useful in confirming assessment and/or diagnosing errors.
-It can also be helpful to understand the artist's preferred method of display.
 This information will help inform both the accurate assessment of the video material as well as how to best care for it in the future.

 Sample questions